 If you're using any other type of connectivity, such as VNC, Remote Desktop, GoToMyPC, or similar, please provide the details.

 To install our SSH keys

-Use the instructions at our encryption key page to install our SSH keys.
+Use the instructions on our encryption key page to install our SSH keys.
 The best way to do this is to copy and paste the commands off the page.
 Please be sure you perform this action while logged in as the user you want to grant access to.
 The most common reason we can't log in initially is because the key is installed for a different user than you told us to log in as; the next most common reason is because there are line breaks, incorrect permissions, or other problems with the key file.
 After you've set the key up, please let us know so we can test it.

 Note that VPN and our shared SSH key do not play well together.
 For security reasons, consultants do not have the passphrase to our shared SSH key, so they are unable to load it on their own computers.
 And we cannot use VPN on our shared login host, which we use for SSH-keyed access.
 If you are using VPN, consultants will log in from their own machines, so do not restrict access to any specific range of IP addresses, and be sure to provide password authentication or an SSH key of your choosing.